mapr-demos/mapr-smart-home/README.md

 walks through a process of system development, starting from defining business requirements and ending with system deployment and testing.

+## Security Note

+Please note that this demo has not been updated recently and has a known security issue based on a dependency on `lodash.mergeTo` version 4.6.0.
+To fix this, you will need to update the `yarn.lock` file using the standard yarn tools on a system where a more recent version in your environment.
+If you do this, please send a pull request with the result.

 ## Overview

 MapR Smart Home Tutorial is designated to walk user through a process of developing event processing system, starting